Caracalla: Baths

-Construction on the Baths of Caracalla began in 211 at the start of Caracalla's rule.
+Construction on the Baths of Caracalla in Rome began in 211 at the start of Caracalla's rule.
 The thermae are named for Caracalla, though it is most probable that his father was responsible for their planning.
 In 216, a partial inauguration of the baths took place, but the outer perimeter of the baths was not completed until the reign of Severus Alexander.

 These large baths were typical of the Roman practice of building complexes for social and state activities in large densely populated cities.
 The baths covered around 50 acres (or 202,000 square metres) of land and could accommodate around 1,600 bathers at any one time.
 They were the second largest public baths built in ancient Rome and were complete with swimming pools, exercise yards, a stadium, steam rooms, libraries, meeting rooms, fountains, and other amenities, all of which were enclosed within formal gardens.
 The interior spaces were decorated with colourful marble floors, columns, mosaics, and colossal statuary.